-Remaining Performance Obligations (RPO) are essential metrics for SaaS companies and their financial stakeholders.
-They offer a thorough perspective on future revenue potential, providing insights that traditional financial statements may not capture.
+Remaining Performance Obligations (RPO) is an essential metric for SaaS companies and their financial stakeholders.
+It offers a thorough perspective on future revenue potential, providing insights that traditional financial statements may not capture.
 RPO signifies the total contracted revenue yet to be recognized, including both deferred revenue and backlog.

 RPO’s importance has grown significantly since the introduction of ASC 606 for SaaS, the revenue recognition standard that transformed how companies account for contract-based revenue.
 ASC 606’s focus on performance obligations and contract transparency has made RPO a valuable tool for analysts and investors who need to gauge the long-term growth potential of SaaS companies.
 High-profile SaaS companies like Salesforce and Adobe now report RPO to provide stakeholders with insights into future revenues.